syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/macos-testing-status/afprog/program-destination-driver.md

 ### Important Information

 Usually, every message is a single line (ending with a newline character), which your script can process.
 Make sure that your script runs in a loop and keeps reading the standard input — it should not exit.
-(If your script exits, syslog-ng OSE tries to restart it.)
+(If your script exits, {{ site.product.short_name }} tries to restart it.)

 ### Status <a href="#status" id="status"></a>